 2016 Chevrolet Malibu

 Just in advance of the start of the 2016 New York International Auto Show, Chevrolet unveiled the Malibu, a vehicle that is four inches longer and 300 pounds lighter than the one it replaces.
-Indeed, the extra inches will solve a main problem — lack of rear passenger room — and address another one — fuel efficiency.
+Indeed, the extra inches will solve the main problem — lack of rear passenger room — and address another one — fuel efficiency.

 Specifically, the 2016 edition, powered by a standard 1.5-liter, turbocharged four-cylinder engine is expected to achieve 37 mpg on the highway.
 Furthermore, a hybrid variant will make an estimated 48 mpg combined (city/highway), beating such segment contenders as the Hyundai Sonata Hybrid, Ford Fusion Hybrid and the Toyota Camry Hybrid.